I am a New Yorker. I started my career as an Abstract Expressionist. The setting was the Avanti Galleries in Manhattan. The year was 1973.

-In 1990, I left my home in the Upper Eastside of Manhattan and relocated to the Orient.
-After a stint in India, I settled in Thailand.
-From my base in Bangkok, in the manner of the Orientalist artists of old, for years I roamed South Asia, the Far East, and Southeast Asia where in situ I recorded in India-ink and watercolor the Hinduist and Buddhist sacred monuments and their arts.
-I researched the engineering and the symbolism entrenched in those magnificent constructions which are in fact man's vision of cosmic mansions concretized in brick and mortar, enlivened with richly painted murals and sculptures that depict the dramas of mankind's unbreakable bond with the divine, humanity's hankering after everlasting happiness and immortality, and the ongoing fight between good and evil.
-I wrote and lectured on these subjects.
+In 1990, I relocated to the Orient.
+After sojourning in India, I moved to Thailand.
+From my base in Bangkok, in the manner of the Orientalist artists of old, for twenty-five years I roamed South Asia, the Far East, and South-East Asia.
+In situ, I recorded in India-ink and watercolour on paper Hindu and Buddhist sacred monuments and their arts.
+My work received the approbation of the Asia and Pacific bureau of UNESCO-WORLD HERITAGE.
+I researched the engineering and the symbolism entrenched in those awesome mystical constructions, published articles (Sawaddi Magazine); and lectured at The Bangkok National Museum, and other venues.

 Lycee Charlemagne, Paris